A comprehensive Emergency Medicine resource packed with useful information.

 Key features of the Online version

-- NEW – extensive information about COVID-19 and infection control procedures
+- NEW – extensive information about COVID-19, vaccine induced thrombosis and infection control procedures

 - significantly more content than the last print edition (equivalent of 2400 A4 sized 2 column pages)

-- customisable – so you can choose the content you want to see
+- customisable – you can choose the content you want to see

 - fully searchable

-- has polls, image galleries, quotes, formulas, journal contents and other interactive features to keep things interesting
+- contains polls, image galleries, quotes, formulas, journal contents and other interactive features to keep things interesting

-- is optimised for viewing on mobile devices of all sizes
+- optimised for viewing on mobile devices of all sizes

 - integrated ACEM learning objectives